Inhaling steroids stunts growth, but not much

-CHICAGO Adults who took inhaled steroids as children to control their asthma may be shorter than they otherwise would have been, but only by a little, according to U.S. researchers.
+CHICAGO Adults who took inhaled steroids as children to control their asthma may be shorter than they otherwise would have been, but only by a little, U.S. researchers said on Monday.

 Results of a long-term asthma study found that children who used an inhaled steroid before they entered puberty were about a half-inch shorter as adults than those who did not take the drugs.